 How to Get Bokeh Effect on Photos?

-Here, by bokeh, we mean exactly blurry light spots, which are so popular with many connoisseurs of photography.
+Here, by bokeh, we mean precisely blurry light spots, which are so popular with many photography connoisseurs.

 Such spots give the image an atmosphere.
 Achieving the bokeh effect is simple enough: choose a subject (person or object), place it against a background with many small light sources that can turn into beautiful colored spots.